-Provider Fact Sheet on Birth Sex and Gender Identity
+Provider Factsheet on Birth-Sex and Self-Identified Gender Identity

-This fact sheet is a companion document to the Transgender and Gender Diverse Veteran Health Care "Get the Facts" Birth Sex and Gender Identity factsheet.
+This factsheet is a companion document to the Transgender Veteran Health Care "Get the Facts" Birth Sex and Self-Identified Gender Identity factsheet.
 Together, these two documents are intended to facilitate a conversation between providers and Veterans regarding patient safety issues and documentation of birth sex and gender identity.

-1. How are the terms 'Birth Sex' and 'Gender Identity' used in the medical record system?
+1. How are the terms 'Birth Sex' and 'Self-Identified Gender Identity' used in the medical record system?

-The term 'birth sex' is used as the demographic identifier for automated generation of clinical reminders, lab ranges, and other values (e.g., pap smears and medication doses).
-Although Veterans have the right to change their 'birth sex' demographic field in their VA medical record, current medical advice recommends that reported 'birth sex' in the medical record match the sex listed on a Veteran's original birth certificate.^{2,3} This document can assist the Veteran's decision-making process by helping explain the impact of changing the 'birth sex' field in the medical record.
+The term 'birth sex' is used as the demographic identifier for automated generation of clinical reminders, lab ranges, and other values (e.g., prostate screening, pap smears, medication doses).
+Although Veterans have the right to change their 'birth sex' demographic field in their VA medical record, current medical advice is that reported 'birth sex' in the medical record should match the sex listed on a Veteran's original birth certificate.^{2,3} This document can assist the Veteran's decision-making process by helping explain the impact of changing the 'birth sex' field in the medical record.

-The Gender Identity field is where the Veteran describes their gender identity.
-Gender Identity is a separate field within the medical record.
-Gender Identity does not need to be the same as the Veteran's sex assigned at birth.
-Since the Veteran's gender identity may differ from the birth sex, this demographic field helps VA staff respect transgender and gender diverse Veterans by using the appropriate pronouns and terms to deliver personalized care.
+The 'Self-Identified Gender Identity (SIGI)' field is where the Veteran describes their gender identity.
+'SIGI' is a new, separate field within the medical record.
+SIGI does not need to be the same as the Veteran's sex assigned at birth.
+Since the Veteran's gender identity may differ from the birth sex, the 'SIGI' demographic field helps VA staff respect transgender and gender non-conforming Veterans by using the appropriate pronouns and terms to deliver personalized care.